-PROCEDURAL BACKGROUND

-2019, the Department of Social Services - ("the Department") sent (the "Appellant") a Notice of Action ("NOA") reducing the Supplemental Nutritional Assistance Program (SNAP) benefit from \$353.00 to \$51.00 effective 2019.
-On, 2019, the Appellant requested an administrative hearing to contest the amount of the SNAP benefits.
-On 2019, the Office of Legal Counsel, Regulations, and Administrative Hearings ("OLCRAH") issued a notice scheduling the administrative hearing for 2019.
-On 2019, in accordance with sections 17b-60, 17-61 and 4-176e to 4-189 inclusive, of the Connecticut General Statutes, OLCRAH held an administrative hearing.

-The following individuals were present at the hearing:
+2021 Signature Confirmation Case # Client # NOTICE OF DECISION PARTY PROCEDURAL BACKGROUND On 2020, the Department of Social Services - ("the Department") sent (the "Appellant") a Notice of Action ("NOA") granting the Supplemental Nutritional Assistance Program (SNAP) benefit.
+On 2020, the Appellant requested an administrative hearing to contest the amount of the SNAP benefits.
+On 2020, the Office of Legal Counsel, Regulations, and Administrative Hearings ("OLCRAH") issued a notice scheduling the administrative hearing for 2020.
+The hearing was scheduled to be held telephonically due to the COVID-19 pandemic.
+On 2020, the administrative hearing was re-scheduled to allow the Department time to prepare for the scheduled hearing.
+On 2020, OLCRAH issued a notice scheduling the administrative hearing for 2021.
+On 2021 in accordance with sections 17b-60, 17-61 and 4-176e to 4-189 inclusive, of the Connecticut General Statutes, OLCRAH held an administrative hearing.
+The hearing was held telephonically with no objections.
+The following individuals were present at the hearing: , Appellant Carmen Ferrer, Department's Representative,

-, Appellant Kristen Hagen, Department's Representative, Almelinda McLeod, Hearing Officer
+Almelinda McLeod, Hearing Officer